-Next we took a hot bath early morning and started quick for Dawki.
-As per the hotel staff we went to the Depot of Meghalaya State Tourism.
+Next, we took a hot bath early morning and started quickly for Dawki.
+As per the hotel staff, we went to the Depot of Meghalaya State Tourism.
 But we were unlucky as the State Tourism Bus was destined to visit Cherapunjee that day.
 (You need to know their schedule before booking your tickets.
 It costs ₹400 per head with all the sight scenes included)

 Our first halt was at Elephant Falls.
 Since it was winter, the falls didn't have much water.
 There are three falls and one can go down the stairs to have look and snap pictures.
 Although, if it's raining, better not to proceed far.

 (You'll find Elephant Falls on the way to both, Cherapunjee and Dawki)

 The roads were really soothing with the scenic beauty of blue Khasi Hills and the long lost songs of Kishore Kumar.

 You'll find various view points in the way, where you can enjoy the hills more, just ask your driver.

 Dawki, Umngot river:

 It's a heavenly feeling when you see the river from a height.
 Our eyes were shining in grace while looking through the river.
 One has to park his/her vehicle on the way to Dawki bridge, which leads to Bangladesh.
 The Dawki Bridge is a way to connect India and Bangladesh bordered by the Umngot river.
 The water of the river is so clear, one can see underneath it.
 From height and even from on the boat one can experience this.

 I and my friend hired a boat for ₹1200💰!
 (Yes, you read it right) The only bad thing I observed there, you can't hire a boat with other people.
 Even if you are on a solo trip, you have to hire a whole of a boat which costs ₹1200!
 Nevertheless, we started and couldn't believe our eyes, the water was so chilly and crystal clear.
 My friend likely lost his mind being there😂